 Corresponding periods would then generally have to be paid with the remuneration agreed for the actual activity, unless a deviating provision on remuneration was made.
 However, remuneration can be excluded if necessary, as long as the provisions on the statutory minimum wage do not conflict and are therefore agreed in the form of lump sums.
 It is advisable to regulate the question of remuneration in the event of unscheduled charging times for the introduction of electric cars as company cars in order to prevent the employee from being entitled to additional remuneration for charging times - possibly even with overtime or Saturday, Sunday or public holiday surcharges.

 There are no major objections to the introduction of electric vehicles as company cars.
-However, it is advisable to have the introduction or changeover accompanied by (labour) legislation in order not only to ensure that the change can be implemented promptly, but also to ensure that the rules are legally sound, particularly in financial and liability terms.
+However, it is advisable to have the introduction or changeover accompanied by (employment) legislation in order not only to ensure that the change can be implemented promptly, but also to ensure that the rules are legally sound, particularly in financial and liability terms.
 The question of the involvement of employee representative bodies existing in the company, which was not dealt with here, must also be taken into account.

 Environmental policies are more important than ever.
 According to Federal Minister Scheuer, the conditions for cyclists should be improved quickly and noticeably, and the goal is to ensure an area-wide, well-developed and safe cycling infrastructure by 2023.
 Looking at the development of bicycles and electric bicycles, this is essential.
 According to the two-wheel industry association, Germans own more than 75 million bicycles, of which around 4.5 million are e-bikes.
 Big business groups such as Deutsche Telekom, Deutsche Bahn and Vodafone, as well as small and medium-sized companies, are now offering their employees service bike models.